 Nap time boosts alertness

-NASA and the Federal Aviation Administration found that a 20-minute nap can improve alertness, psychomotor performance and mood.
+NASA and the Federal Aviation Administration found that a 20-minute nap can improve psychomotor performance, mood, and even improve alertness by 54%.

 Nap Time Nightmares… The Cons